-Summary of Ongoing Phase 1 SAD and MAD Trial
+Summary of Completed Phase 1 SAD and MAD Clinical Studies

 GB004 was evaluated by Aerpio in a first-in-human Phase 1 SAD study in healthy male volunteers.
 The primary objective of the study was to evaluate the safety and tolerability of ascending dose levels of GB004 after single oral administrations.
 The secondary objective was to characterize PK.
 A total of 40 subjects were randomized into five cohorts with 8 subjects each.
 All subjects completed the study.
 The five dose levels evaluated in this study were 20 mg, 60 mg, 120 mg, and 240 mg in 50 ml of solution and 240 mg in 100 ml of solution.
-All GB004 doses evaluated in this study were determined to be safe and well tolerated.
+All GB004 doses evaluated in this study were well tolerated.
 No deaths or SAEs occurred.
-There were no significant differences in systemic levels of vascular endothelial growth factor, or VEGF, and EPO between GB004 and placebo patients.
+There were no significant differences in systemic levels of VEGF and EPO between GB004 and placebo patients.